-- From the Examiners' Rubric for D.Phil: - To have presented in a lucid and scholarly manner a significant and substantial piece of research of a kind which might reasonably be expected of a capable and diligent student after 3 or at most 4 years of full-time study. - which External Examiners will interpret as: - 'the D.Phil. thesis exhibits substantial evidence of original scholarship and contains material worthy of publication [in peerreviewed journals].' - From the Examiners' Rubric for M.Sc(Research): - To have made a contribution to knowledge or understanding of a kind which might reasonably be expected after 2 years of full-time study.
+• From the Exam Regulations for the D.Phil:

+To have made, and presented in a lucid and scholarly manner, a significant and substantial contribution in the particular field of learning within which the subject of the thesis falls of a kind which might reasonably be expected of a capable and diligent student after 3 or at most 4 years of full-time study.

+Which External Examiners will in part interpret as:

+The D.Phil. thesis exhibits substantial evidence of original scholarship and contains material worthy of publication [in peer- reviewed journals].

+From the Exam Regulations for the M.Sc by Research:

+To have made, and presented in a lucid and scholarly manner, a worthwhile contribution to knowledge or understanding in the field of learning within which the subject of the thesis falls of a kind which might reasonably be expected of a capable and diligent student after 2 years of full-time study.